Severe Weather Resources

 • Lightning Protection Guide – A prevention checklist that includes an overview of lightning exposures, loss planning, and lightning protection systems and components

-• Submersible Pump Lightning Damage – Lightning damage can occur on submersible pumps and can be costly to remove and repair.
-Consider these tips to reduce repair costs
+• Submersible Pump Lightning Damage – Consider these tips to reduce repair costs that lightning damage can cause to submersible pumps

 • Tornado Preparedness and Response – Review these steps from the Occupational Safety and Health Administration (OSHA) to help your organization plan ahead and respond accordingly to tornadoes